What is Periodontal Disease?

 How Do You Treat Periodontal Disease?

 Periodontal Disease is a chronic condition that needs immediate attention.
-Through a series of Periodontal Cleanings, Root Planing & Scaling, Laser Therapy and Local Antibiotics, this condition can be controlled.
+Through a series of Periodontal Cleanings, Root Planning & Scaling, Laser Therapy and Local Antibiotics, this condition can be controlled.
 Periodontal Surgery is only necessary for severe cases.

 With best of treatment modalities, Periodontal Disease cannot be cured, it can only be slowed down in its progression.
 There comes a time when a decision will have to be made whether a tooth or a series of teeth should be saved with the risk of further bone loss, or whether they should be removed when enough bone height is still present to allow for an implant to be placed without extensive bone regeneration procedures.